Stabilization approaches for the hyperelastic immersed boundary method for problems of large-deformation incompressible elasticity: Numerical Methods

 \section{Numerical Methods}

-The numerical methods we use in this study consist of those for fluid-structure interaction and those for nearly incompressible structural mechanics, which we compare against our FSI results.
-The focus of this work is the volumetric stabilization to the numerical method of Griffith and Luo \cite{Griffith2017}, and so the the descriptions of both methods are only outlined.\\ For FSI simulations we use IBAMR \cite{IBAMR, Griffith2007} which is an open-source adaptive and distributed-memory parallel implementation of the IB method.
-Specifically, we use the IBFE module in IBAMR, which allows the use volumetric structures.
+This work focuses on improving the treatment of incompressible, nonlinearly elastic structures of the immersed boundary-finite element method of Griffith and Luo \cite{Griffith2017}.
+The benchmark problems that we consider here do not have analytic solutions, and so benchmark solutions are obtained using an FE method for large-deformation incompressible elasticity \cite{Chiumenti, Masud2013}.
+We briefly describe both numerical methods here.
+For FSI simulations, we use IBAMR \cite{IBAMR, Griffith2007}, which is an open-source adaptive and distributed-memory parallel implementation of the IB method.
+Specifically, we use the ``IBFE" module in IBAMR, which allows the use of volumetric structures.
 The quasi-static finite element benchmark solutions are computed using BeatIt \cite{Beatit}.
-Both IBAMR and BeatIt heavily rely on the parallel C++ finite element library libMesh \cite{libmesh} and on PETSc \cite{Petsc} linear solvers.
+Both IBAMR and BeatIt rely on the parallel C++ finite element library libMesh \cite{libmesh} and on linear and nonlinear solver infrastructure provided by the PETSc library \cite{Petsc}.